-Adapters are also known as reducing couplings that are a versatile fitting.
+Adapters are also known as reducing couplings that are versatile fitting.
 These are designed to change the pipe’s end type which allows it to connect to fittings and pipes of many sizes.
 They can have slip socket ends or threaded ends to connect to different pipes and fittings.
-They can be male or female threaded as well as a socket.
+They can be male or female-threaded as well as a socket.

-These are the type of fittings which allows attachment of accessories and other items to the pipe.
+These are the type of PVC fittings that allows the attachment of accessories and other items to the pipe.
 Increases the strength of the pipe.
-It is a disc-like fitting creating a tight seal by pressing two surfaces together with bolts, edges, clamps.
+It is a disc-like fitting creating a tight seal by pressing two surfaces together with bolts, edges, and clamps.
 Mostly bolts are used to join two surfaces.
 They are available in threaded or slip ends.
 They are made with schedule 80 PVC because of the strength requirement of the flanges.